BDSP RNG Manipulation (CFW)

 PokeViewer Overview

 When launching PokeViewer.exe we can see the connectivity functionality is similar to Moarencounterbots.
-PokeViewer is used to read the details of a Pokémon during a battle or found inside boxes which is important for troubleshooting in the event that a target frame is missed and some calibration is required.
+PokeViewer.NET is used to read the details of a Pokémon during a battle or found inside boxes which is important for troubleshooting in the event that a target frame is missed and some calibration is required.

 Main Features

-1. EncounterView - Used to view the details of an opposing Pokémon during a battle.
+2. EncounterView - Used to view the details of an opposing Pokémon during a battle.

-2. BoxView - Used to view the details of a Pokémon located inside boxes.
+3. BoxView - Used to view the details of a Pokémon located inside boxes.

 The Process